The Best .45 ACP Pistols

 Auto-Ordnance has been around for over 40 years as an M1911 maker and made a name for itself in the early 1980s when guys like competition shooting legend Chip McCormick set new world records with them.

-Owned by Kahr for the past generation, they have improved and expanded but still make great .45s, recently debuting a Stainless model that has all the bells and whistles for modern shooters.
+Owned by Kahr for the past generation, they have improved and expanded but still make great .45s, recently debuting a Stainless model that has all the bells and whistles for modern shooters which is the version I own.

-It pairs a stainless steel slide to a stainless frame and barrel, takes the whole package up a notch with an adjustable trigger, skeletonized hammer, full-length recoil guide rod, dual recoil spring, extended beavertail grip safety, and extended magazine release.
+It pairs a stainless steel slide to a stainless frame and barrel, takes the whole package up a notch with an adjustable trigger, skeletonized hammer, full-length recoil guide rod, dual recoil spring, extended beavertail grip safety, extended magazine release and a sear, and practically bomb_proof internals with a disconnector machined from solid bar stock and an 80-series firing pin block.

 For a more basic but still carry-friendly gun, their BKO Government model offers a natural grip angle and smooth trigger pull — plus it only runs about $500, a decidedly affordable price for a top-tier .45 pistol.